KentaroV2/excel-first/Conventions/CodingConventions.md

-# Conding Conventions
+# Coding Conventions

 ## Class Naming Conventions

 A class name should be a class name followed by a word;"Class" with upper camel cases.
 Here is examples:

 * A class name of **ExcelFirst** is `ExcelFirstClass`.
 * A class name of **Logger** is `LoggerClass`.

+## Constant and Variable Naming Conventions
+At public scope, a constant should be upper snake case.
+Here is examples:

 <class name>Class